 Firearms have been a staple in pop culture since the late nineteenth century.
 Wild west shows gained popularity in the 1880s, with Buffalo Bill’s Wild West perhaps becoming the most popular.
 Buffalo Bill’s Wild West ran from 1883 – 1914 and went worldwide in 1892.
 Thousands of people attended; the show had an audience of up to twenty thousand when performing for the queen of England and at Madison Square Garden in New York.

 Buffalo Bill’s Wild West featured many talented shooters, including Buffalo Bill and Annie Oakley.
 They used smooth-bore rifles (where the inside of the barrel is smooth) as opposed to rifled-bore rifles (where the inside of the barrel has grooves).
-Smooth-bore rifles were used in Buffalo Bill’s Wild West as opposed to rifled-bore because a smooth barrel is not as powerful and will cause less damage than a grooved one.
-Shooting from a smooth-bore rifle is similar to shooting a BB gun.
+Smooth-bore rifles were used in Buffalo Bill’s Wild West as opposed to rifled-bore because the shot pellets from smoothbores posed less risk to the crowd and area around the arena.

 Fast forward from the time of the Wild West to the more recent sci-fi era.
 While guns in the sci-fi genre often look futuristic, they have to be based off of something.
 The Cody Firearms Museum (CFM), which houses the Winchester Arms Collection, is home to a plethora of guns that some of the most beloved sci-fi series based their weapons on.
 When the sci-fi genre first kicked off in the late 60s, the studios based blaster designs off of weapons used in WWII and in westerns, since the studio had access to many prop firearms from westerns and WWII movies.
 Sometimes, the studios did not even modify the guns.